 • Solution-Focused Brief Therapy (SFBT) - a short-term, goal-oriented approach that emphasizes clients’ strengths, resources and preferred future.
 It focuses on identifying specific, achievable goals, exploring exceptions to problems, and using solution-focused questions to create practical steps toward change.
 SFBT is collaborative and oriented towards finding a way forward rather than exploring your experiences in depth.

-My practice is also informed by additional training related to attachment, perinatal mental health, perinatal grief and loss, birth and reproductive trauma, and menopause mental health.
+My practice is also informed by additional training related to attachment, perinatal mental health, perinatal grief and loss, birth and reproductive trauma, parenting, and menopause mental health.

 For more details about services offered, please click here.